justinpfister/jjr-web/README.md

 - For a backend (Node, Flask, etc.), run it on the EC2 host (e.g., port 3000) and enable the commented `/api/` proxy block in `nginx/jjr-web.conf`, updating `proxy_pass`.
 - During local dev, you can mimic the same by running your backend on another port and adjusting requests to `/api/...`.

+## App structure

+- `index.html`: App shell with header, projects list, and footer.
+- `assets/css/styles.css`: Compact styles with simple grid and subtle dividers.
+- `assets/js/main.js`: In-memory projects and basic add-project action.
+- `partials/`: Shared header and footer HTML.
+- `assets/js/layout.js`: Lightweight client-side includes for partials.
+ - `content/`: HTML content pages.
+Each page can declare a content name.

+## Adding new content pages

+1. Copy `content/welcome.html` to a new file in `content/`, e.g., `content/summer-projects.html`.
+2. Edit the `<article>` section content.
+3. Optionally set the display name with a top-of-file HTML comment:
+   - `<!-- content-name: Summer Projects -->`
+4. The nav and the home page “Latest” section will auto-populate from `/api/content`.
+4. Deploy by copying the new file(s) to your EC2 `/var/www/jjr-web/notes/` directory.

+The `/api/content` endpoint reads each file in `content/` and extracts `content-name` comments to build the navigation.

+### Using shared header/footer

+- Place `<header data-include></header>` and `<footer data-include></footer>` in your page.
+- Ensure the page includes the correct `layout.js` script path (relative).

 ## Node backend (Express) and PM2

 - Minimal Express server is included in `server.js` with `/api/health`.